-You can request policy decisions from AM by using the REST API described in this section.
-AM evaluates requests based on the context and the policies configured, and returns decisions that indicate what actions are allowed or denied, as well as any attributes or advice for the resources specified.
+You can request policy decisions from AM over REST.
+AM evaluates requests based on the context and the configured policies, and returns decisions that indicate what actions are allowed or denied, as well as any attributes or advices for the specified resources.